To the Members,

 M/s.
 Walker, Chandiok & Co, Chartered Accountants hold office until the conclusionof the forthcoming Annual General Meeting and have confirmed their eligibility andwillingness to accept the office of the Auditors, if reappointed.

 The Board of Directors recommends the appointment of M/s.
-Walker, Chandiok & Co, asthe Statutory Auditors of the company for the year 2011-12.
+Walker, Chandiok & Co, asthe Statutory Auditors of the Company for the year 2013-14.

-in the preparation of the annual accounts, the applicable accountingstandards had been followed along with proper explanation relating to material departures.
+In the preparation of the annual accounts, the applicable accounting standardshave been followed along with proper explanation relating to material departures.

-the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act, 1956for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities.
+The directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act, 1956for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities.

-The financial statements have been audited by Walker, Chandiok & Co, CharteredAccountants - the statutory auditors.
+The directors have prepared the annual accounts on a going concern basis.
+Thefinancial statements have been audited by M/s.
+Walker, Chandiok & Co, CharteredAccountants - the statutory auditors.

-Particulars of employees as required under the provisions of Section 217 (2A) of theCompanies Act, 1956 read with the Companies (Particulars of Employees) Rules, 1975, asamended, is attached to this Report
+Particulars of employees as required under the provisions of Section 217 (2A) of theCompanies Act, 1956 read with the Companies (Particulars of Employees) Rules, 1975, asamended:

 Conservation of energy, research and development, technology absorption, foreignearnings and outgo: